 Once it has been confirmed that the information is accurate and up to date, the School’s authorised personnel will record all details on the data mapping spreadsheet.

 The information displayed on the data mapping spreadsheet will be shared with the Headteacher and DPO for approval.
 This will be resent as and when a change is made to the document.

+The school will also maintain an Information Asset and Risk Register containing records of the asset used, asset owner and the risks and mitigations when using the asset.

 Disposal of data